 Another devastating injury that doesn’t show up on x-ray is called Spinal Cord Injury without Radiographic Abnormality (SCIWORA).
 This is when the spinal cord stretches because of the elasticity of the ligaments and cartilage in the spinal column.
 An x-ray will show normal bone alignment and no fractures, but the spinal cord may be irreversibly damaged.
 Remember that this bundle of fibers can only stretch up to ¼” before having catastrophic damage.

 The American Academy of Pediatrics (AAP) has recommended since 2002 that after age 1 and 20 lbs., children should ride in a rear-facing convertible seat until reaching the weight limit of that carseat.
-They amended that policy in August 2018 to recommend rear-facing to the weight and height limits of the carseat.
+They amended that policy in August 2018 to recommend rear-facing to the weight or height limits of the carseat.

 Note how the legs fly away from the back of the vehicle seat during the rear-facing test on the left.
 In the forward-facing seat, the properly secured dummy bends nearly in half during the crash test.
 Photo courtesy Kathy Weber, ret., UMTRI, and SafetyBeltSafe USA.